-Financial Accounting Standard 109 (FAS 109), "Accounting for Income Taxes," requires that corporations report the effect of certain changes in tax statutes -- including
+Financial Accounting Standard 109 (FAS 109), "Accounting for Income Taxes," requires that corporations report the effect of certain changes in tax statutes -- including accounting for deferred tax liabilities -- on their financial statements.
+As noted earlier in this preamble, Rhode Island General Laws do not allow for a FAS 109 deduction for combined reporting purposes, so the deduction is not included in the following regulation - and cannot be claimed in the computation of a combined group's income.

-19 Under the cost-of-performance method, receipts from transactions (other than sales of tangible personal property) are assigned to the state in which the income-producing activity was actually performed.
-20 Groups that make the federal consolidated election are nevertheless not allowed to carryback NOLs.
+&lt;sup>19 Under the cost-of-performance method, receipts from transactions (other than sales of tangible personal property) are assigned to the state in which the income-producing activity was actually performed.

+&lt;sup>20 Groups that make the federal consolidated election are nevertheless not allowed to carryback NOLs.
 Also, consolidated groups must follow the same tracing provisions as combined groups.
 (See Rule 13.)